sagico/devops-exercise/README.md

 For this purpose it uses `exchangerate-api.com`.

 The application is written in Python and can be deployed with docker.
-You can find the application source code at `coint-master-api` directory in this repository.
+You can find the application source code at `coin-master-api` directory in this repository.
 In order to properly deploy this app you will need an API token for `exchangerate-api.com` - generate a free one on [https://app.exchangerate-api.com/sign-in](https://app.exchangerate-api.com/sign-in).